What is Manifold Plumbing?

 Plumbing manifolds are used to distribute hot and cold water to appliances around the building.
-Pipes run in continuous loops to and from the manifold to each piece of sanitary wear (sinks, baths, washing machines etc.) The only fittings in the system are at the appliance and the manifold.
+As pipes run in continuous loops to and from the manifold to each piece of sanitary wear (sinks, baths, washing machines etc.), the only fittings in the system are at the appliance and the manifold.

 Individual Flow Control

 A key benefit of a manifold system is the ability for individual flow control.
 In the event of an issue, the individual appliances can be isolated whilst leaving the rest of the system fully operational.